 Super Star was remade for the Nintendo DS in 2008 as Kirby Super Star Ultra, featuring enhanced graphics and sound effects, rearranged music, 3D cutscenes, four new main game modes and three new minigames.
 The original title was digitally re-released for the Wii and the Wii U via Virtual Console, and it also appears in the Kirby Dream Collection disc-based compilation.

 As with previous Kirby titles, most of the game modes in Super Star consist of platforming through a series of levels that gradually increase in difficulty, nearly all of which contain several standard enemies and a stage boss.
-Kirby's basic move set allows players to walk, run, jump and fly, and Super Star introduces two new core abilities: the slide tackle and guarding to reduce damage.
-Besides his new slide tackle, Kirby can also inhale enemies or objects before spitting them out as his standard method of attack.
-However, some enemies can be swallowed to grant Kirby a special Copy ability based on the type of enemy consumed.
+Kirby's basic moveset allows players to walk, run, jump and fly, as well as perform the slide tackle maneuver introduced in Kirby's Adventure.
+As with all of the series' games, Kirby can inhale enemies or objects (or even a puff of air) before spitting them out as his standard method of attack.
+Some enemies can be swallowed to grant Kirby a special Copy ability based on the type of enemy consumed.
+Kirby Super Star also adds guarding to reduce damage.

 Although the Copy mechanic was originally introduced in Kirby's Adventure, Super Star features a new set of twenty-four Copy powers for players to discover throughout the game, some of which make a return from Adventure.
 This is the first Kirby game that displays full in-game move lists for each of Kirby's Copy abilities, and the first to have unique hats associated with each power-up.
 Kirby can sacrifice his equipped Copy ability at any time in order to summon a CPU-controlled helper character corresponding to that ability.
 Helpers have many of the same abilities as Kirby and occasionally possess special techniques, and they all employ a unique color scheme to differentiate the helper from its enemy counterpart.
 A second player can play as the helper character by connecting a second controller.